 A protection mandate is a legal procedure usually undertaken by a person who is in the process of losing their autonomy (the mandator) or their caregiver.
 The mandate designates a person to protect the incapacitated individual and manage their property once they are unable to do it for themselves due to a cognitive disorder, mental health problem or bodily injury.

 The appointed person will be considered a mandatary in the eyes of the law.
 That means that they will be responsible for protecting the incapacitated person and managing their property.
-Because the procedure is subject to strict judicial control, the protection mandate must be validated by a court in order for the mandatary to carry out their responsibilities legally.
+Because the procedure is subject to strict judicial control, a protection mandate must be validated by a court in order for the mandatary to carry out their responsibilities legally.

 Why must protection mandates be homologated?